 was not this an ordinance of the law?
 Was it maintained after the captivity?
 The word in Ezra and Nehemiah proves that these mysterious signs were wanting.

-All that gave any value to the priesthood of Aaron, the presence of Jehovah to whom he drew near; the ark, which was the throne of God, and the sprinkhng of the blood (on the great day of atonement) by which propitiation was made; the Urim and Thummim by which the high priest received the answer of God for the people, and directed all their affairs&#8212; all this was gone.
+All that gave any value to the priesthood of Aaron, the presence of Jehovah to whom he drew near; the ark, which was the throne of God, and the sprinkling of the blood (on the great day of atonement) by which propitiation was made; the Urim and Thummim by which the high priest received the answer of God for the people, and directed all their affairs -- all this was gone.
 But it is not a question of these! the point is to know whether the priesthood of Aaron was abolished after the captivity.

-The case is not the same; for if the priesthood no longer existed according to God&#8217;s order, Israel could not have reestablished one; and that is what you pretend to do with regard to elders.
+The case is not the same; for if the priesthood no longer existed according to God's order, Israel could not have re-established one; and that is what you pretend to do with regard to elders.
 Moreover, your remarks throw great light on your thoughts.
 If you can maintain the form and the official importance of your position without the presence of God, without any of those things which give it force, until the end of the dispensation, you will be satisfied.
-That the priesthood of Aaron be without the glory in the temple, without the true mercy-seat and without means of atonement, without Urim and Thummim, or the knowledge of God&#8217;s thoughts, is all the same, according to you; it has its official place: this is what it is important to shew.
+That the priesthood of Aaron be without the glory in the temple, without the true mercy-seat and without means of atonement, without Urim and Thummim, or the knowledge of God's thoughts, is all the same, according to you; it has its official place: this is what it is important to shew.
 Remember, gentlemen, that it was this which brought in the ruin of Israel.
 The tree was dry, the house was empty: what had God to do then?
 But you come off nearly as badly about the beginning of a dispensation as you do about its end.

-You say, &#8220;The apostles did not institute a central power in the Church.&#8221; This is perfectly true, and the reason of it is very simple: they were themselves that power.
+You say, "The apostles did not institute a central power in the Church."
+This is perfectly true, and the reason of it is very simple: they were themselves that power.
 And when the twelve at Jerusalem ceased to be such, Paul was it.
 He established elders in every city, he sent Titus to act, because he was invested with central power in the Church assembled from among the Gentiles, invested with this power by Christ Himself.
 Then, after all, you are in the beaten path from which the Spirit of God is bringing out Christians.
 The thing becomes clear enough.
 There is nothing like searching into truth.
 You long for independent churches.
 This is the whole secret of the matter.
-You say, &#8220;They, on the contrary, constituted
+You say, "They, on the contrary, constituted